Be the One that Believes in Them...

 We as educators have so much power to influence our students.
 These students enter our schools each day, knowing that they are coming to a safe place where learning takes place.
 We need to build our students up and be aware of not saying things that tear them down.
 When counseling students on life and how certain behaviors impact what is going on, I always tell them that I believe in them.
 Its true, I do.

 Not every kid has a parent at home that believes in them.
+Some kids have parents that say things that the child does not know how to interpret.
 The least we can do at school is to believe in our students.
 Have them know that they can do whatever they put their efforts in to.
 It is not always easy and there will be many bumps along the way, but we all need a little support.

 Choose your words wisely.
 If we are not careful, statements can be misconstrued and then students are guessing at what you meant.
 Be clear, be precise, be their cheerleader.